 Niacin vs. Nicotinamide Riboside

-The glaring ommission in the research is NOBODY seems to have compared niacin to nicotinamide riboside.
+The glaring omission in the research is NOBODY seems want to compare Niagen to niacin.
 Do they raise NAD levels equally?

 What's the difference between niacin and nicotinamide riboside?
 The biggest difference is the price.
 Niacin is inexpensive.
 Nicotinamide riboside is not.
 While I'm not aware of anyone looking at this (yet), I wonder if taking regular, old boring, niacinamide might raise nicotinamide riboside levels?

 One of the most common side effects of the vitamin, niacin is flushing of the face.
 It's often called the “niacin flush” because it's so common of an effect.
-While some have reported flushing, my guess is its probably a rare occurrence.
+While some have reported flushing with nicotimamide riboside, my guess is it's probably a rare occurrence.
+In my 30 day experiment, I did not experience flushing.

 Yes.
 The research does show this.
-As proof, researchers in Colorado, gave NR or a placebo to 60 healthy oldler adults (55-79 years) for 6 weeks.
+As proof, researchers in Colorado, gave Niagen or a placebo to 60 healthy older adults (55-79 years) for 6 weeks.
 The amount used was 500 mg twice a day (1000 mg total).
 After 6 weeks, NAD levels were 5X higher than those taking a placebo.
 The supplement used in this was Niagen

 I believe NR is safe in healthy people.
 In August 2016, the FDA deemed Niagen Generally Recognized As Safe (GRAS).That FDA ruling was probably based on the results of this small study in humans released which found nicotinamide riboside to be safe.